yash-pradhan/java-on-aca/install.md

 ## Preparing your subscription

-With your development environment set up, you're now going to run a couple scripts to perform some setup tasks on you lab subscription and then automate the deployment of some required Azure resources that you'll use during the labs.
+With your development environment set up, you're now going to use some scripts to perform some subscription configuration and also deploy some Azure resources that you'll use during the labs.

 {: .note }
 We'll be using Bash commands to complete this lab.
 You can use any compatible command-line environment, such as the Windows Subsystem for Linux, Git Bash, or the Visual Studio Code Bash terminal.
 To avoid potential errors, **do not** attempt to run these commands in a PowerShell session.

+### Sign into Azure

 Before you run the scripts, you'll need to sign in to Azure and configure it to access your lab subscription.